-I have been running my own limited company from London for the past 2 years, and as part of the Nesta Creative Enterprise Programme, am helping other new enterprises to set up for success.
+I have been running my own limited company from London for the past 3 years, and as part of the Nesta Creative Enterprise Programme, am helping other new enterprises to set up for success.
 In 2010 I helped establish the social enterprise Union Cycle Works, volunteering my time and making beautiful bespoke bikes whilst helping disadvantaged people learn new skills.
-I also volunteer at Goodgym – a social enterprise I formerly mentored that keeps people fit by doing good for local communities and isolated older people.
+I also volunteer at a UK Athletics run leader at Goodgym – a social enterprise I formerly mentored on behalf of Nesta that keeps people fit by doing good for local communities and isolated older people.

 2017- present: Nesta

 Nesta is a global innovation foundation.
 As an associate on the Creative Enterprise Programme, I work internationally to embed and scale design-led business practices with creative enterprises and help establish sustainable networks to build creative economies at a local and national level in countries where creative industries are currently under-supported.